CrossStudio builds your application using the resources and build rules it finds in your solution.

 If you have the Symbols window open, it will be updated with the symbol and section information of all executable files built in the solution.

 When CrossStudio builds projects, it uses the values set in the Properties window.
 To generalize your builds, you can define macro values that are substituted when the project properties are used.
 These macro values can be defined globally at the solution and project level, and can be defined on a per-configuration basis.
-You can view and update the macro values using Project > Macros.

 The combination of configurations, properties with inheritance, dependencies, and macros provides a very powerful build-management system.
 However, such systems can become complicated.
 To understand the implications of changing build settings, right-click a node in the Project Explorer and select Properties to view a dialog that shows which macros and build steps apply to that project node.